edamame-course/docs/drafts/2014-08-13-intro_qiime_tutorial.md

 5.  **Automate paired-end merging with a shell script.**
 We would have to execute an iteration of the PANDAseq command for every pair of reads that need to be assembled.
 This could take a long time.
 So, we'll use a shell script to automate the task.
-Download this [list](https://github.com/edamame-course/docs/raw/gh-pages/misc/QIIMETutorial_Misc/SchlossSampleNames.txt) of all the unique sample names and move it to your QIIMETutorial directory.
+Download this [list](https://github.com/edamame-course/docs/raw/gh-pages/misc/QIIMETutorial_Misc/SchlossSampleNames.txt) (*VB/EC2 users*, use `wget`) of all the unique sample names and move it to your QIIMETutorial directory.
-Then, download this shell [script](https://github.com/edamame-course/docs/raw/gh-pages/misc/QIIMETutorial_Misc/pandaseq_merge.sh) and move it to your QIIMETutorial directory.
+Then, download this shell [script](https://github.com/edamame-course/docs/raw/gh-pages/misc/QIIMETutorial_Misc/pandaseq_merge.sh) (*VB/EC2 users*, use `wget`) and move it to your QIIMETutorial directory.
 Change permissions on the script
 ```
 chmod +x pandaseq_merge.sh